Get all the latest data for Hai Phong

 Can I legally rent out property on my visa in Hai Phong right now?

-You do not need to live in Vietnam to rent out your Hai Phong property, but you'll typically need to use a local property manager and grant them power of attorney to handle tenant matters, repairs, and tax filings on your behalf.
+You do not normally need to live in Vietnam full time to rent out property in Hai Phong, but you should appoint a local manager or authorized person to handle tenants, taxes, repairs, and building issues.

 We cover everything there is to know about buying and renting out in Hai Phong here.